aws-neuron/aws-neuron-sdk/release-notes/neuron-runtime.md

 ## Known Issues and Limitations

 * A model might fail to load due to insufficient number of huge memory pages made available to Neuron-RTD.
-For example, .
-A manual reconfiguration and Neuron-RTD restart is required for increasing the amount of huge memory pages available to Neuron-RTD.
     * Workaround: manually increase the amount of huge memory pages available to Neuron runtime by following the [instructions here.](https://github.com/aws/aws-neuron-sdk/blob/master/docs/neuron-runtime/nrt_start.md#step-3-configure-nr_hugepages) (Requires a restart of the runtime daemon and a possible change to system-wide configs.)